A Note on Jing and Li's Type B Quasisymetric Schur Functions: Marked Peak Composition Tableaux

 We introduce a variation on peak tableaux that will be a combinatorial model for the expansions in monomial, fundamental and peak bases.

-\begin{defn} For a peak composition $\alpha$, a \emph{marked peak composition tableau} of shape $\alpha$ is a filling of its diagram with numbers from the alphabet $1'<1<2'<2...$ satisying the following properties: \begin{enumerate} \item Each row is weakly increasing from left to right, with no repeated marked numbers. \item First column is strictly increasing bottom to top. \item For any positive number $k$, the subdiagram of $\alpha$ labeled with numbers $\{1', 1, 2', 2...k', k\}$ is a peak composition. \item If any box on the first column has an unprimed number $i$ in the box right adjacent to it, then it can not have $i$ or $i'$ on the box adjacent below. \end{enumerate} \end{defn}
+\begin{defn} For a peak composition $\alpha$, a \emph{marked peak composition tableau} of shape $\alpha$ is a filling of its diagram with numbers from the alphabet $1'<1<2'<2...$ satisying the following properties: \begin{enumerate} \item Each row is weakly increasing from left to right, with no repeated marked numbers. \item First column is strictly increasing from top to bottom. \item For any positive number $k$, the subdiagram of $\alpha$ labeled with numbers $\{1', 1, 2', 2...k', k\}$ is a peak composition. \item If any box in the first column has an unprimed number $i$ in the box right adjacent to it, then it cannot have $i$ or $i'$ in the box adjacent below. \end{enumerate} \end{defn}

-Note that erasing the marks from a marked peak composition tableau gives a peak composition tableau, so the definition of weight naturally extends to marked peak composition tableaux, with $\wgt(T)_i$ given by the total number of occurrences of $i$ and $i'$ on T.
+Note that erasing the marks from a marked peak composition tableau gives a peak composition tableau, so the definition of weight naturally extends to marked peak composition tableaux, with $\wgt(T)_i$ given by the total number of occurrences of $i$ and $i'$ in T.

 We will denote the set of the marked peak composition tableaux of shape $\alpha$ with weight given by a strong composition by $\mpc(\alpha)$.
-We will use the notation $\mpc^*(\alpha)$ to denote the subset of $\mpc(\alpha)$ where we have no marked numbers on the first column.
+We will use the notation $\mpc^*(\alpha)$ to denote the subset of $\mpc(\alpha)$ where we have no marked numbers in the first column.

 The elements of $\mpc^*(2,1)$ are listed in Figure \ref{fig:mpc21}.
 Note that by forgetting the markings, we have one element that maps to each of $T_1$ and $T_2$ each and two elements that map to $T_3$ from Figure \ref{fig:pct21}, so that we have: